snowyu/amforth/examples/readme.txt

 many.frt: Repeat the input line until a key is hit.
 Use it with care since it can cause a lot of trouble.
 Since the input line is re-parsed every time, it is much slower than a compiled word.

+stack.frt: Generic stack operations.
+Implements a independent stack, see ../tests/stack-test.frt for a Hayes test suite.